Contact information for key programs and services at this installation.

 Personal Financial Readiness Program

-The Personal Financial Readiness Program at the Airman and Family Readiness Center offers individualized financial planning assistance, workshops and classes on a recurring basis to any Department of Defense identification card holder.
+The Personal Financial Readiness Program at the Military and Family Readiness Center offers individualized financial planning assistance, workshops and classes on a recurring basis to any Department of Defense identification card holder.
 There are trained staff members available to provide education on a variety of financial topics:

 Living in the United Kingdom can be more expensive than living in the United States.
 You should start saving for the move months before you make a permanent change of station.
 Below is a list of items for you to research and consider prior to PCSing.